-Think about this – you can only service abut 500 people well.
+Think about this – you can only service about 500 people well.

 Has Mary Kay Hit The Saturation Level?

 Think about a direct sales giant like Avon or Mary Kay.
-I have at least 5 personal friends who sell Avon and it is those who work their business that are doing well.
+I have at least 5 personal friends who sell Avon and only those who actually work their business are doing well.